drmiru/drmiru.github.io/_posts/2022-02-13-How to build a bicep module library with proper versioning.md

 - Azure Template Spec
 - Azure Container Registry

 In this post I'm focusing on the ACR.
 Usually I'm using an Azure Container Registry to store and pull container images for AKS or ACI.
-But since bicep version xx, an ACR can be used to store bicep templates.
+But since bicep version 0.4.1008 or azure cli version 2.31.0, an ACR can be used to store bicep templates.
 This allows us to store bicep modules centrally and with a proper versioning using artifact tags.

 ## Getting started
 ### Bicep Version